 - Fireplace Media Console – This is basically a fireplace TV stand.
 Companies like Espresso made these popular for people that want the convenience of an electric fireplace but are really tight with very little sq. ft. in their small studio apartment.
 This causes a need to consolidate some of their furniture into one simple item.
 However, these TV stand fireplaces aren’t only limited to small spaces with almost no sq. ft., that’s just where they are most popular due to the additional accessibility and floor space.

 - Wall Mounted Electric Fireplace – A wall mount electric fireplace is just as it sounds, it is mounted on the wall.
-A wall mounted fireplace can also be installed into the drywall to make a recessed fireplace.
+Electric fireplace wall units can also be installed into the drywall to make a recessed fireplace.
 The wall mounted fireplace can either be completely recessed, or only partially recessed.

 - Electric Fireplace Insert – These inserts are just like the wood ones, except the fireplace is completely electric instead of an enclosed wood fireplace.
 These inserts can also be used if you bought a third-party mantel or you build your own mantel.